cssninjaStudio/tairo/layers/documentation/content/documentation/60.reference/2.forms/autocomplete.md

 title: Results:icon
 demo: '#examples/autocomplete/icon-result.vue'
 ---
-Autocompletes can render results with icons using the :doc-linker{to="BaseAutocompleteItem"} component.
+Autocomplete can render results with icons using the :doc-linker{to="BaseAutocompleteItem"} component.
 The component accepts an `icon` prop that is displayed in the results list.
 ::